nicou08/CPSC481-TeamJ/README.md

 # Stage_One
-Group Project for CPSC 481 - Computer-Human Interaction Fall 2020
+Stage One of the Group Project for CPSC 481 - Computer-Human Interaction Fall 2020